 After device discovery and initializing, the controller performs an air purge sequence that is designed to purge air from the boiler water.
-The air purge sequence cycles the circulators off and on, for a period of 8 minutes, to help free air pockets that may exists in the heat exchanger and boiler piping.
+The air purge sequence cycles the circulators off and on, for a period of 6 minutes (12 minutes for cascade systems), to help free air pockets that may exists in the heat exchanger and boiler piping.